Another Book of Nothing Chapters 30 - 36:

-It seems to generally be the case that, like a searchlight, our minds are really only capable of entertaining one particular focus of attention at any given time - even thoughts arrive in single file - so as I turned away from the misty wispy threads of mental peregrination which up till then had evinced such all-consuming substantiality, to consider what else lay in my field of consciousness, the pitter-patter of the rain, the auditory universe, took centre stage.
+It seems to generally be the case that, like a searchlight, our minds are really only capable of entertaining one particular focus of attention at any given time - even thoughts arrive in single file - so as I turned away from the misty, wispy threads of mental peregrination which up till then had evinced such all-consuming substantiality, to consider what else lay in my field of consciousness, the pitter-patter of the rain, the auditory universe, took centre stage.
 How to find emptiness with that going on, I thought!

 Of course it is the empty spaces that give life to music or any sound, but my tired mind had not the strength of concentration to follow that.
 Instead, faced only with the two alternatives of listening to my grey thoughts or the rain, the only apparent guests of my consciousness at the time, I resolved to listen to the rain - something usually considered a background of no consequence, but in this instance no less or more so than my thoughts.
 And so I began to be absorbed in the intricate rhythms of the undulating heavy drops which now I noticed were intermingled with assorted tinklings and the purely spontaneous and natural improvisation of countless rhythms and melodies.

-Why, I thought, do we spend so little time appreciating the ever-present objects of our senses, the living universe that exists solely as a backdrop, it seems, to the intense preoccupation we have with our personal story and ambitions?
+Why, I thought, do we spend so little time appreciating the ever-present objects of our senses, the living universe that exists solely as a backdrop, it seems, to the intense, internal preoccupation we have with our personal story and ambitions?
 This mental body that we regard as our closest friend is like a ghostly shadow that yet forever dances mischievously in front of us, absorbing all our attention and preventing any real view of where we are.

 What a fine thought!
 What a pertinent image!
 But what happened to the rain?
 Hah!
 I was thinking again and no longer listening to the rain.

 Again, listen to the rain.
 Oh, listen!
 In a high but muted trill there are frogs chirping madly away, some like a continuous throaty whistle, some with intermittent croaking, some building to a crescendo before plunging abruptly into silence.
-And still there is the symphony of rain, the sound of breath, the physical movement of my lungs and the movement of air without and within; the resting of my head on the pillow.
+And still there is the symphony of rain, the sound of breath, the physical movement of my lungs and the movement of air out and in; the resting of my head on the pillow.

 And yet again, for me, what happened to the rain?